facebookresearch/ParlAI/projects/convai2/README.md

 You can run examples of training on this task in the `baselines` folder in this directory.

-For example, you can download and evaluate a pre-trained seq2seq model (based on ParlAI's implementation in parlai/agents/seq2seq) using `baselines/seq2seq/eval.sh`, or train your own with the same parameters using the `train.sh` file in that directory.
+For example, you can download and evaluate a pre-trained seq2seq model (based on ParlAI's implementation in parlai/agents/seq2seq) using `baselines/seq2seq/eval.py`, or train your own with the same parameters using the `train.py` file in that directory.

 ## Contributing for the final evaluation